-• DEFAULT This is the same as MEAN COUNT STDDEV.

-- ALL All of the above statistics will be calculated. - NONE No statistics will be calculated (only a summary will be shown).
+- DEFAULT This is the same as MEAN COUNT STDDEV. - ALL All of the above statistics are calculated. - NONE No statistics are calculated (only a summary is shown).

 More than one table can be specified in a single command.
 Each table is separated by a '/'.
 For example has three tables (the 'TABLE =' is optional).
 The first table has three dependent variables c, d and e and a single categorical variable x.
 The second table has two dependent variables a and b, and two categorical variables x and y.
-The third table has a single dependent variables f and a categorical variable formed by the combination of y and z.
+The third table has a single dependent variables f and a categorical variable formed by the combination of f and f.

+'''

-MEANS TABLES = c d e BY x /a b BY x y /f BY y BY z.
+MEANS TABLES = c \ d \ e \ BY \ x /a b BY x y /f BY y BY z.

+'''